Skip to content

 If you have more than a passing interest in street art, look for printable maps online just before you travel.
 Art geeks should reserve a spot on the Shoreditch Street Art Tour, an in-depth walk through the gritty corners of the neighborhood that includes deep background and up-to-date info on the current art on view.

 London is an essential place to visit and revisit if you are an art lover.
 And the energy of the ever-changing canvas of street art is a great foil to the city’s very important art collections and regal museums.
-Consider taking a walk in Shoreditch on your next London Untour!
+Consider taking a walk in Shoreditch on your next London UnTour!